The Accountancy Licensing Library

 • The personal and subject matter jurisdiction and disciplinary authority of the Georgia Board.

-• Compliance with the provisions of the Georgia Public Accountancy Act of 2014 and the rules and regulations adopted by the Board.
+• Compliance with the rules and regulations adopted by the Board.

 • In the event the individual's license issued by any other state designated by such individual for purposes of substantial equivalency and reciprocity is not current, the individual shall cease offering or rendering professional services in Georgia individually and on behalf of the CPA firm.